Not31337/GoatSimulator3-BP-Modding-SDK/README.md

     and commented out and disabled things like the HornComponent in AGGGoat because the editor was crashing during startup.
     - For details on the errors I have masked, please see [here](/Docs/How-to-use-UE4GameProjectGenerator.md).

-- The RickLick Mod uses chunk 1, and TestBPMod uses chunk 2.
+- RickLick Mod uses Chunk 1, TestBPMod uses Chunk 2, and SnadWormCaller_Gear uses Chunk 3.
 Please use a different chunk, or remove those mods.

 ## Discord server